Nidhi0152/CST8913/Lab6/Lab6.md

 Lab 6 - Refactoring a Legacy Application for Cloud-Native Deployment on Azure

-Monolithic Architecture: A monolithic architecture is a conventional model where all components of an application are tightly coupled and deployed as a single unit.
+**Monolithic Architecture**: A monolithic architecture is a conventional model where all components of an application are tightly coupled and deployed as a single unit.
 Components of the Monolithic Application
 1)Frontend:A single web server hosting the user interface and handles user requests and serves static content.